The Most Dangerous Words in a Relationship (A Therapist Explains Why They Matter)

 • “I hear how hard this is.”

-These phrases affirm the other person’s experience without assuming you know exactly how they feel.
+These phrases validate your partner’s emotional experience without assuming you fully know what they are going through.

-Why “I Don’t Know” Can Be a Red Flag
+Why “I Don’t Know” Can Become a Relationship Roadblock

-Of course, it’s okay not to have all the answers.
-But when someone says “I don’t know” in response to emotional questions—like “What do you need right now?” or “What are you feeling?”—it often signals something deeper.
+Of course it’s normal not to have all the answers.
+But when someone repeatedly responds “I don’t know” to emotional questions, it often signals something deeper.

-• “I’m afraid to tell you the truth.”
+• “I’m afraid to say the truth out loud.”

-• “I don’t feel safe saying how I really feel.”
+• “I don’t feel safe sharing how I feel.”

 • “Take your time—I really want to understand.”